-the centext with which they are used.
-The most current version of the English Webster's Dictionary shall be considered as providing ordinary accepted meanings.
-In addition, where available, tThe definitions provided in WAC 173-26-020, WAC 173-27-030, WAC 173-20-030, WAC 173-22-030 RCWChapter 90.58,030 are adopted by reference, as amended, RCW, TCC 20.03, Zoning, or and TCC Title 24.03, Critical Areas shall also be applied in the interpretation and administration of this Program.
 Where terms, phrases and words are not defined, they shall have their ordinary accepted meanings within the context with which they are used.
 The most current version of the English Webster's Dictionary shall be considered as providing ordinary accepted meanings.
-The definition of various terms as presented in this section does not necessarily represent the same definitions as may be found for the same terms in other chapters of the Thurston County Code.
+In addition, where available, the definitions provided in WAC 173-26-020, WAC 173-27-030, WAC 173-20-030, WAC 173-22-030, RCW Chapter 90.58 RCW are adopted by reference, as amended, TCC 20.03, or TCC Title 24.03 shall be applied in the interpretation and administration of this Program.
+The definition of Various terms as presented in this section does not necessarily represent the same definitions as may be found for the same terms may be defined differently in other chapters of the Thurston County Code.

-19.150.100 Abandonment: cessation or vacation of a permitted use or structure through non-action for a period of one year or longer.
+19.150.100 Abandonment: cessation or vacation of a permitted use or structure through non-action for a period of one two years or longer.

-19.150.105Accessory use or accessory structure - any use or structure customarily incidental and accessory to the principal use of a site or a building or other structure located upon the same lot.
+19.150.105 Accessory use or accessory structure - any use or structure customarily incidental and accessory to the principal use of a site or a building or other structure located upon the same lot.

-19.150.110 Accessory Structure -View Blockage: as it relates to view blockage, buildings and other structures encompassing less than 200 square feet and less than twelve feet in height from grade level, and fences which are six feet, or less in height from grade level do not constitute view blockage.
+19.150.110 Accessory Structure - View Blockage: as it relates to view blockage, buildings and other structures encompassing less than 200 square feet and less than twelve feet in height from grade level, and fences which are six feet, or less, in height from grade level do not constitute view blockage.